D-Lessenden/D-Lessenden/README.md

 ### Currently

-I am a student at [Turing School of Software & Design.](https://turing.io/) studying backend engineering.
-I will be graduating on January 21st.
+I am an alum of [Turing School of Software & Design.](https://turing.io/) who studied backend engineering.
 ### I’m currently learning

 Ruby, Rails, Graphql, SQL, Apex, and have touched on many other frameworks and languages during my time at Turing.